SADDAM40/Modeling-Solid-Holdup-Distribution-in-Fluidized-Reactors-Using-Machine-Learning-Algorithms/README.md

 The goal is to predict **solids holdup distribution**, which represents the fraction of the **reactor volume occupied by solid particles** in the liquid phase.
 This parameter significantly influences **hydrodynamics, mass transfer, and overall reactor performance**.

 ## Machine Learning Approach
-The study evaluates **five machine learning algorithms**, training them on experimental data to develop models that can accurately represent fluidized bed reactor behavior.
+The study evaluates **five machine learning algorithms**, training them on experimental data to develop models that can accurately represent fluidized bed reactor dynamics.

 ## References
 - Zheng, Ying, Jing-Xu Zhu, Narenderpal S. Marwaha, and Amarjeet S. Bassi. **"Radial solids flow structure in a liquid–solids circulating fluidized bed."** *Chemical Engineering Journal* 88, no. 1 (2002): 141-150.